Brathay Trust: Brathay Hall

 The Trust is based in Brathay Hall, a Georgian-style country house set on a 360-acre property close to the Ambleside village on the shores of the River Brathay.
-Brathay Hall is grade II listed and was built in the 18th century by George Law, the son of a lawyer who has a strong interest in the Backbarrow ironworks.
+Brathay Hall is grade II listed and was built in the 18th century by George Law, the son of a lawyer who had a strong interest in the Backbarrow ironworks.
 After Law's death in 1802, his son Henry rented the property to John Harden, a gentleman and amateur Cumbrian artist who lived a life of leisure, entertaining guests such as poets William Wordsworth and Samuel Taylor Coleridge, and Romantic painter John Constable.
-Jessy's Journal, an account of the diaries of Jessy Harden, the lady of the house at that time, offer an insight to day-to-day life at that time.
+Jessy's Journal, an account of the diaries of Jessy Harden, the lady of the house at that time, offers an insight to day-to-day life at that time.

 In 1833, the property was sold to draper Giles Redmayne, whose family lived at the estate for almost a century.
 Architect Alfred Waterhouse in his early career was contracted to build Gate Lodge at Brathay Hall in 1857, and three years later became the mentor for Redmayne's fourth son, architect George Tunstal Redmayne.
 George Tunstal Redmayne's grandson Martin Redmayne was a politician who was created a life peer, becoming the first of the Redmayne baronets.
 While under the ownership of Redmayne, Thomas Arnold, headmaster of the Rugby School often holidayed at Brathay Hall with his family.
 The Redmayne family owned the estate until Francis Scott purchased the property in 1939.

 In addition to the hall, several other buildings exist on the estate, which are used for youth accommodation.
 One, Old Brathay, was rented out to a member of the Lloyd family of Lloyds Bank, while the property was possessed by George Law.
 Brathay Trust administers several other locations, including the Bradford Youth Centre in West Yorkshire and several Lake District residences, on behalf of the Wigan Metropolitan Borough Council.